 But outside of Anzac Day or Remembrance Day I personally would never go out of my way to stop a stranger in the street just because they were in uniform and thank them.
 I would feel uncomfortable and I’m guessing they would too.
 Australians aren’t as patriotic as Americans are.

-This campaign does seem a bit like a ‘flavour of the month’ type thing where people obsess about it for a short period and then promptly forget about it.
+This campaign does seem a bit like a ‘flavor of the month’ type thing where people obsess about it for a short period and then promptly forget about it.
 Ask Australians next week about horse racing and see if anyone is still interested in discussing it. 😉

 I wonder if this will lead to veterans not utilising priority boarding, in order to avoid being singled out once the flight has fully boarded.
 This would make the entire campaign rather pointless.